machzqcq/OPENSEARCH_INTERMEDIATE_TUTORIAL/6. REALTIME_PROJECTS/9. generic_ingest_search_app/README.md

 - Check ML plugin is enabled
 - View logs: `docker-compose logs backend`

+### Text embedding pipeline errors with array fields
+- The application automatically converts array fields to strings before embedding
+- If you see `mapper_parsing_exception` errors, ensure you're running the latest backend version
+- Arrays like `["tag1", "tag2"]` are converted to `"tag1 tag2"` before embedding generation

+### Search-as-you-type returns no results
+- Check that documents exist in the index: `curl -X GET "https://localhost:9200/index_name/_count" -u admin:Developer@123`
+- The search uses 'or' operator for better recall - at least one term should match
+- Verify fields are not excluded (e.g., `_embedding` fields are automatically excluded from text search)

 ## 📝 License

 This project is part of the OpenSearch Intermediate Tutorial series.